Marcelo Ojeda

-Marcelo Leonardo Ojeda (born 8 December 1968, in Avellaneda) is a former Argentine football goalkeeper.
+Marcelo Leonardo Ojeda (born 8 December 1968) is an Argentine former footballer who played as a goalkeeper.
 He played in Argentina and Spain.

 Career

 Ojeda started his playing career in 1987 in the Argentine 2nd division with Defensa y Justicia.
 In 1990, he joined Club Atlético Lanús of the Argentine Primera where he played until 1994.

 In 1994 Ojeda joined CD Tenerife where he would spend most of the rest of his career.
 In 1997, he played 1 game for the Argentina national team and was a squad member for the 1997 Copa América.

 In 2000, he returned to Argentina where he played 3 games for Estudiantes de La Plata before going back to Tenerife later that year.
 In 2001, he joined Argentinos Juniors but retired from football before ever playing for the club.